craftercms/docs/source/reference/modules/engine.rst

     :label: Since
     :version: 4.3.2

-When a request is sent with a ``previewToken`` query string argument (QSA), the preview engine stores both the ``previewToken`` and the associated ``crafterSite`` (site ID) QSA values in cookies.
+When a request is sent with a ``previewToken`` query string argument (QSA), the preview Engine stores both the ``previewToken`` and the associated ``crafterSite`` (site ID) QSA values in cookies.
 This allows subsequent requests to automatically reuse the token and site context without needing to resend them in the URL.